hanslovsky/dictionary-feature-classification/README.md

 =================================

 # Formatting data
-This project accepts data in H5 format
+This project accepts data in the [HDF5 format](https://hdfgroup.org/HDF5/)

 ## Single file
 * The H5 file must have a 'labels' group with one Dataset per class.